|

 So,

-perhaps a reasonable strategy would be to focus Boost on Monthly
+perhaps a reasonable strategy was to focus Boost on

-while keep Virgin on PAYG, while also trying to grow its Prepaid
+while keeping Virgin on PAYG, while also trying to grow its

 Broadband presence.